Guidance Note on Identification of Advertisements

 • The length of time the identifier is present

-• The clarity of the identifier is equal on different mediums / devices
+• If the identifier is equally clear on different mediums / devices

-• The likely interpretation of the identifier by the audience.
-For example, adults and children will have a different level of understanding and interpretation
+• How the audience will interpret the identifier.
+For example, adults and children will have a different level of understanding

 Examples

-The following examples have been included for illustration purposes only and are provided to assist parties in understanding their obligations to identify advertisements.
-The examples do not constitute a definitive set of possible scenarios and they have not been tested through the ASA Complaints Board process.
+The examples do not constitute a definitive set of possible scenarios and have not been tested through the ASA Complaints Board process.

-Example 1: A Vlogger has received a skin care product to review.
-The understanding between advertiser and vlogger is that product content provided by the advertiser is to be included in this review.
-The Vlogger is free to make other comments as they see fit.
+A YouTube influencer has received a skin care product to review.
+The understanding between the advertiser and YouTube influencer is that product content provided by the advertiser is to be included in this review.
+The YouTube influencer is free to make other comments as they see fit.

 This is likely to be an advertisement as the advertiser has control over the content.
 It should be clearly identified as such.